Skip to Content

 Paper Chain Octopus Craft For Kids W/Template

 This summer, let’s dive in and discover some amazing sea creatures!
-If you get the chance to go to the aquarium, you might see an octopus.
+If you can go to the aquarium, you might see an octopus.
 Kids are always amazed by them, so bring that excitement home with a neat craft.

 We think your kids are really going to love this paper chain octopus craft.
-It’s a fun way to learn more about these amazing sea animals while making their arms in a creative way.
+It’s a fun way to learn more about these amazing sea animals while making the octopus tentacles in a creative way.

 Be sure to check out more of our ocean crafts for kids to see what else they can find under the sea!